JamshedBosch/Requirements-import-export-check-compact/checks_documentation.md

     * Customer ASIL is not a special value AND
     * Values differ between customer and Bosch files
   - ASIL check is optional and skipped if columns missing
+- **Status Handling**:
+  - No findings generated if Status OEM zu Lieferant R is:
+    * 'zu bewerten' OR
+    * 'verworfen'
+  - Findings generated for all other status values when attributes differ
 - **Special Features**:
   - Independent attribute checking (each attribute checked if present)
   - Dynamic file type detection